rajpal-virk/LearningNotes/Notes/docs/Git/git-notes.md

 - git restore --staged <fileName>

 # How to revert all files back to earlier commit
-- create and checkout new branch from earlier commit
+- do a hard reset to earlier commit
-- make necessary new changes
+- make changes to the file
-- merge branch back to main branch
+- commit new changes
-- delete new branch
+- pull other changes applicable to other files from remote repo

-# delete it later.
-I will delete it later
+- push changes back with new file changes